fhidalgor/mutagenesis_visualization/docs/doc4_plotting.rst

     - :meth:`mutagenesis_visualization.Screen.pymol`

-The data can be graphed on a Pymol object using ``object.pymol``.
+The data can be visualized on a Pymol object using ``object.pymol``.
+It is important that not only Pymol is installed, but also on the same path as Python.
+You may have to manually install the ipymol API.
+See the Getting Started chapter for more information.

 The parameter ``pdb`` will fetch the pdb that you want to use.
 Note that the protein chain needs to be specified (see example).
 Red for gain of function and blue for loss of function. ``mode`` lets you specifiy whether to plot the mean or an individual amino acid profile (left - Leucine, right - Aspartate).